vijayetar/Learning-Journal_Vij/git-github.md

    - Use messages to write captions on your commits, that allows us to track changes.

 ## What is GitHub?
-- It is online place to store code.
+- It is online place to store code
+- It uses Git to make the repositories accessible locally and remotely